nbrunt/JSHOP/README.md

 Copyright &copy; 2012 [Nick Brunt](http://nickbrunt.com)

 JSHOP is a parser and [compressor](http://en.wikipedia.org/wiki/Minification_(programming\)) for JavaScript written in the functional programming language [Haskell](http://www.haskell.org/haskellwiki/Haskell).
-The project was the subject of my dissertation and earned a first class mark.
-The dissertation is included.
+The project was the subject of my dissertation (included).

 Here is a table to compare its results to other popular JavaScript minifiers and compressors when given the jQuery library (v1.7.1 which is 248,235 chars long uncompressed):
 <table>